taubermatt/platform/README.md

 2. Use the "Custom Domain Example" form
 3. Enter your domain like `myapp.com`
 4. The domain will be added to your Vercel project
-5. Configure DNS to point to Vercel
+5. Follow the DNS configuration instructions:
-6. Verify domain ownership
+   - Add a CNAME record pointing to `yourdomain.cname.vercel-dns.com`
+   - Wait for DNS propagation (up to 24 hours)
+6. Click "Verify Domain" to check DNS configuration
-7. SSL certificate will be automatically generated
+7. SSL certificate will be automatically generated once verified

 ## Admin Panels